-Our pursuit of acquisitions and divestures may adversely affect our business operations or stock price if we cannot successfully execute our strategies.
+Our pursuit of acquisitions and divestitures may adversely affect our business operations or stock price if we cannot successfully execute our strategies.

-We have made several acquisitions, domestically and internationally, and our current plan is to continue to acquire assets, technologies or companies that we believe are strategic to our future business.
-For example, on July 1, 2022, we acquired Vewd Software Holdings Limited ("Vewd"), a leading global provider of OTT and hybrid TV solutions, for approximately \$103 million through a mixture of cash and debt (the "Vewd Acquisition").
-Acquisitions, including the Vewd Acquisition, involve challenges in terms of successful integration of technologies, products, services and employees.
-We may not realize the anticipated benefits of acquisitions we may complete in the future, and we may not be able to incorporate any acquired services, products or technologies with our existing operations, or integrate personnel from the acquired businesses, in which case our business, financial condition and results of operations could be harmed.
+We have made several acquisitions, domestically and internationally, and recently divested our imaging and in-car monitoring business.
+Our current plan is to continue to acquire or divest assets, technologies, or companies where we believe the transaction would be strategic to our future business or otherwise would be in the best interest of the Company and our stockholders.
+Acquisitions and divestitures involve challenges in terms of successful integration or separation, as applicable, of technologies, products, services, and employees.
+We may not realize the anticipated benefits of acquisitions or divestitures we may complete in the future, and we may not be able to successfully incorporate or separate the applicable services, products, or technologies, or integrate or separate personnel from the applicable businesses, in which case our business, financial condition and results of operations could be harmed.

-If our growth continues, it may place a significant strain on our management team and on our operational and financial systems, procedures, and controls.
-Our future success will depend, in part, upon the ability of our management team to manage any growth effectively, requiring our management to:
+The changes resulting from acquisitions and divestitures may place a significant strain on our management team and on our operational and financial systems, procedures, and controls.
+Our future success will depend, in part, upon the ability of our management team to manage such changes effectively, requiring our management to:

-- recruit, hire, and train additional personnel; - implement and improve our operational and financial systems, procedures, and controls; - maintain our cost structure at an appropriate level based on the royalties, revenue and cash we forecast and generate;

-- manage multiple concurrent development projects; and - manage operations in multiple time zones with different cultures and languages.
+- recruit, hire, and train additional personnel, or effectively manage the transition of exiting personnel; - transition and improve our operational and financial systems, procedures, and controls; - maintain our cost structure at an appropriate level based on the royalties, revenue and cash we forecast and generate: - manage multiple concurrent development projects; and - manage operations in multiple time zones with different cultures and languages.

 Financing for future acquisitions may not be available on favorable terms, or at all.
 If we use our equity securities to fund the acquisition, it may result in significant dilution to our existing stockholders.
-If we identify an appropriate acquisition candidate for any of our businesses, we may not be able to negotiate the terms of the acquisition successfully, finance the acquisition or integrate the acquisitions and divestitures may not be well-received by the investment community, which may cause the value of our stock to fall.
+If we identify an appropriate acquisition candidate for any of our businesses, we may not be able to negotiate the terms of the acquisition successfully, finance the acquisition or integrate the acquired business, products, service offerings, technologies or employees into our existing business and operations.
+Future acquisitions and divestitures may not be well-received by the investment community, which may cause the value of our stock to fall.
 We cannot ensure that we will be able to successfully complete any acquisition or divestiture in the future.
 Further, the terms of our indebtedness constrain our ability to make and finance additional acquisitions or divestitures.